 Delete capability: Added the ability for the members of a group to delete files and empty collections from an Asset visible to that group.
 The delete privileges are provided along with upload privileges.
-Files greater than 90 days or files that are public cannot be deleted.
+Files older than 90 days or files that are public cannot be deleted.
 For details, refer to Deleting Data.